 An encoder generating a single CWS shall have all the packets specified with the same non-zero stream_packet_label as the WPS packet.
-However, certain HLS packets may not necessarily be referencing to a particular wps_waveform_parameter_set_id and therefore, may have zero valued stream_packet_label.
-For example, an encoding TIMESTAMP may choose to have a zero valued stream_packet_label, indicating that the packet is valid for all sub-streams.
+However, certain HLS packets (stream packets of types other than IF_SPT and DF_SPT) may not necessarily be referencing to a particular wps_waveform_parameter_set_id and therefore, may have zero valued stream_packet_label.
+For example, an encoding timestamp may have a zero-valued stream_packet_label, indicating that the packet is valid for all substreams.
 For a single CWS, this is a valid assignment and will not have a differentiating effect.

 Generating a multiplexed bitstream consisting of more than one CWS shall